Parity Pipeline

 Bio

-Before directing her feature, Allred's short films made waves with successful festival runs and three television premieres on PBS.
-One of her films was featured in a 30-minute Emmy-nominated episode, "Art Beat Goes to the Circus."
+Before directing her debut feature film, Allred’s short works made waves with successful festival runs and three television premieres on PBS.
+One of her shorts was featured in a 30-minute Emmy-nominated episode, “Art Beat Goes to the Circus.”

-Allred's rich artistic history is rooted in a life of exploration and adventure.
-At 15, she left home on a year-long quest that took her across the country, living primarily in the woods and embracing the raw beauty of the natural world.
-This unique journey profoundly shaped her life and artistic vision, infusing her work with a sense of wonder and a fearless spirit of discovery.
+Her rich artistic history is rooted in a life of exploration and adventure.
+At age 15, she left home on a year-long journey across the U.S., living primarily in the woods and forging a deeply personal connection with the natural world.
+This formative experience continues to shape her artistic vision, infusing her work with a sense of wonder, subversion, and a fearless spirit of discovery.

-With a lifelong passion for painting, poetry, philosophy, and dance, Maria's filmmaking reflects her multifaceted creative background—her films are celebrated for their poetic, painterly visuals and philosophical depth.
-She graduated summa cum laude from Portland State University with a BS in liberal studies.
+With a lifelong passion for painting, poetry, dancing, art history, and philosophy.
+Allred's filmmaking reflects her multifaceted creative background—her films are celebrated for their poetic, painterly visuals and philosophical depth.
+She graduated summa cum laude from Portland State University with a BS in Liberal Studies.

 Critic Maggie Stacu remarks, “What she has created is, simply put, one of a kind.
 Not only that, but it’s poignant to our time."
-Willamette Weekly writer Bennett Campbell Ferguson states that Allred is "daring Portland directors to think bigger, grander, and zanier."
+Willamette Week writer Bennett Campbell Ferguson notes that Allred is "daring Portland directors to think bigger, grander, and zanier."